Get Engaged! ONE by ONE for the Half-Penny

 That's why JPEF is mobilizing grassroots support for a 'yes' vote this fall through our ONE by ONE monthly calls.
 Watch recordings of the calls below, and scroll down for independent research on why the half-penny is necessary to move public education forward in Duval County.

-Watch the August 31 ONE by ONE call: STUDENTS SPEAK!
+August call: STUDENTS SPEAK!

-Watch the July 27 ONE by ONE call: How School Facilities Affect Students
+July call: How School Facilities Affect Students

 Spread the word with our Action Toolkit!